 Because nearly all our contracts are based on input measure of time of service provided (as hours or attendance) no exemptions need to be made.
-We have no contracts with revenues expected to be recognized subsequent to December 31, 2018 related to remaining performance obligations.
+We have no material contracts with material revenues expected to be recognized subsequent to December 31, 2021 related to remaining performance obligations.